-It’s been a remarkable Spring so far, to say the least.
-It seems there is a question mark hanging over a lot of aspects of everyone’s lives at the moment.
-For students who were in the thick of exam preparation, things are feeling even stranger.
-Normally, now would be the midst of crunch time, a last push in what has been the culmination of many years’ hard work.
-Instead, GCSE and Sixth-Formers have had to get used to the idea that exams were likely being cancelled, there would be no end-of-year celebrations, and no mountain of work to do that had for so long been the centre of their weekdays and weekends.
+It’s been a remarkable few months so far, to say the least.
+It seems there is a question mark hanging over a lot of aspects of everyone’s lives at the moment, and this feeling has become almost familiar.
+For students who were in the thick of exam preparation at the beginning of lockdown, things have been feeling even stranger.
+Normally, students would have been in the midst of exam crunch time, a last push in what has been the culmination of many years’ hard work.
+Instead, Sixth Formers have had to adapt to the idea that exams have been cancelled, there has been no end-of-year celebrations, and no mountain of work to do that had for so long been at the centre of their weekdays and weekends.

 That being said, the conversations we’ve had have been nothing short of inspiring.